Ali al-Tamimi: Early life and education

 In 1981, Al-Timimi returned to the United States and enrolled in a premed program at The George Washington University, while spending much of his time networking with different groups in the local Muslim community.
 Al-Timimi was quoted as saying that he "flirted with each group, only quickly to become disinterested in their rhetoric and what I perceived as their being out of touch with the questions being raised in America—about Islam and the Muslims."

-Stating that he was "hungry for answers to the larger philosophical questions," Al-Timimi returned to Saudi Arabia in 1987, where he studied Salafiya for a year at the Islamic University of Madinah and became a student of Abdul-Aziz bin Baz.
-He also became influenced by Islamist thinkers like Sayyid Qutb, Safar Al-Hawali and Muhammad Surur.
+Stating that he was "hungry for answers to the larger philosophical questions," Al-Timimi returned to Saudi Arabia in 1987, where he studied for a year at the Islamic University of Madinah and became a student of Abdul-Aziz bin Baz.
+Michael Sells who has investigated Al-Timimi's belief system has written, "It is Bin Baz’s understanding of Islam, in fact, that ... guides central assumptions within Timimi’s speeches."
+He also stated, "Were we to name the militant interpretation ... found in Timimi’s speech, then, we might call it Bin Bazism."

+Al-Timimi also became influenced by Islamist thinkers like Sayyid Qutb, Abd al-Rahman Abd al-Khaliq, Safar Al-Hawali and Muhammad Surur.
+Following his April 2005 conviction, an editorial about Al-Timimi's life appeared in the Saudi newspaper Al Madina.
+It described his "personality as one that combines eloquence, steadfastness in times of adversity, and unique opinions from one angle, with gentleness and a good community spirit from another angle.
+I was very impressed with this unique mix that made me see him as being similar to the martyr Sayyid Qutb."

-At his parents' urging, Al-Timimi returned to the United States after a year and earned a second undergraduate degree in computer science from the University of Maryland.
+At his parents' urging, Al-Timimi returned to the United States after a year of study and earned a second undergraduate degree in computer science from the University of Maryland.
 He later earned a Ph.D. in computational biology from George Mason University in 2004, after defending his doctoral thesis titled "Chaos and Complexity in Cancer."
 His doctoral thesis reflected, in large part, the influence of the ideas of Harold Morowitz, one of his professors, on his thinking.

+An FBI assessment of Al-Timimi noted that "[d]espite (Al-Timimi's) early attachment to [Bin Baz], he was open to rational methods (bin Baz famously insisted the world was flat in a 1976 fatwa) and continued his pursuit of science, eventually defending his PhD dissertation at George Mason University in Virginia in computational biology."